aq1608/ML-PhishingEmailDetector/README.md

         pip install -r requirements.txt

-2. Go to this link and upload your eml files
+2. Go to this link and upload your eml files (EXPERIMENTAL)

         https://aq1608.github.io/ML-PhishingEmailDetector/